 If your needs are changing and you need more help and support in your daily life, there is a range of services who can help you keep your independence.

-Home care services are agencies who send care staff to your home to help you with a variety of tasks such as getting out of bed, dressing, personal hygiene, food preparation and cooking, cleaning, taking medication, or accompanying you when you go shopping, to appointments or socialising.
-Some will even accompany you on holiday!
+Home Care agencies provide staff who come to your home to help with tasks like getting out of bed, dressing, personal hygiene, cooking, cleaning, taking medication, or accompanying you when you go out.

 Choosing a home care agency

 The Care Quality Commission (CQC) regulates and inspects care homes and other care services in England.
 They have produced a guide called 'What can you expect from a good home-care agency?'

 Respite Care can help someone for a short period of time, for example when recovering from illness or surgery, or allow a person's carer to have a break.

 Sheltered and extra care housing

 Sheletered and extra care housing are accommodation complexes which usually have communal facilities for socialising, with trained staff on-site who can help deal with emergencies.